OdinsPlasmaRifle/statter/README.md

 Statter can be configured using a YAML configuration file.
 The following attributes are available:

-**database_file**
+**databaseFile**

 A path to the preferred database file.
 The database defaults to a `statter.db` file in the same location as the Statter executable.

 Statter uses sqlite, so the database is very portable and easy to access oustide of Statter itself.

 **interval**

 The length of time between each monitoring attempt on a service.
 This value is an integer representing a length of time in minutes.
 It defaults to 5 minutes.

 **services**